Milihhard/neo4j-func/README.md

 # neo4j-func #

 neo4j-func is a neo4j wrapper for node.js
-It helps making queries by using a functionnal approach
+It helps making queries by using a functional approach

 ## Installation ##